Transmission-Based Precautions

 Pathophysiology

-The source identifies high-risk organisms and conditions requiring additional controls, including MRSA, VRE, C. difficile, RSV, measles, tuberculosis, and COVID-related risks.
+High-risk organisms and conditions requiring additional controls include MRSA, VRE, C. difficile, RSV, measles, tuberculosis, and COVID-related risks.
 The precaution category determines barriers and room practices needed to reduce spread to staff and other patients.

 These measures are operational controls, not diagnosis labels.
 Correct use depends on understanding source site, task risk, and exposure pathway during specific care actions.